cgilut/plow-documentation/README.md

 #### <ins> 51a: Applicant Bank </ins> (Optional)

 This field specifies the bank of the applicant customer, if different from the issuing bank.
-Identifier Code must be a registered financial institution BIC.
+The Identifier Code must be a registered financial institution BIC.
-This field should be used when the applicant’s bank could not issue the letter of credit by itself but has the letter of credit issued to another bank.
+This field should be used when the applicant’s bank cannot issue the letter of credit by itself but has the letter of credit issued to another bank.

 #### <ins> 50: Applicant </ins> (Mandatory)